-When a 50’ long by 20’ wide by 7’ deep hole is dug, a lot of earth is displaced.
-(Over 400 tons of earth!)
-If your yard is small, we may have a dump truck on hand that we fill as the dirt comes out of the hole and haul off to another site to keep enough space to work in your yard.
+Digging a 50’ long by 20’ wide by 7’ deep hole means a lot of earth is displaced (Over 400 tons of earth!).
+If your yard is small, we may have a dump truck on hand that we fill as the dirt comes out of the hole.
+Then, we will have it hauled off to another site to keep enough space to work in your yard.

-Once the pool has been set, the backfilling is done with 100% clean gravel, so the dirt is not needed.
-If you have a larger piece of property, the dirt can be pushed out in an uneven area to save you the cost of hauling the dirt to another location.
+After setting the pool, the backfilling is 100% clean gravel, so the dirt is unnecessary.
+If you have a larger piece of property, we can push the dirt out in an uneven area to save you the cost of hauling the dirt to another location.

-If you have a lot of trees on the way to the pool area, we try really hard to protect them from the equipment compacting the soil over their roots.
+If you have many trees on the way to the pool area, we try hard to protect them from the equipment compacting the soil over their roots.
 Tony has a stock of plywood he used to make a road into your site that helps mitigate the damage to the tree roots.
-The downside is that the grass dies under the plywood, so we have to either sow the area in grass seed or lay sod on the area when the pool is finished.
+The downside is that the grass dies under the plywood, so we have to either sow the area in grass seed or lay sod when we finish.

-If you have trees that need to be removed for your new pool, we have a list of qualified, insured tree removal professionals who can help you with this part of the project.
+If you need trees removed for your new pool, we have a list of qualified, insured tree removal professionals who can help you with this part of the project.

 The equipment we will use on your pool project are:

-If this equipment won’t fit, or cannot be driven to your backyard, we have to find ways to work around that.
+If this equipment doesn’t fit your backyard, we have to find ways to work around that.

 We can install a new septic system if the existing system is in the way of your new pool.
 Those 20 years of homebuilding skills Tony has come in very handy!!

-Turning your backyard into the center of your home with a gunite or fiberglass pool is super rewarding in terms of family time spent together, relaxing, and even getting more fit.
-However, if you are a person who takes great pride in perfect grass, this is going to be a hard project for you to stomach.
-We just ask for you to keep the end goal in mind and bear with us during the whole “destroying part.”
+Turning your backyard into the center of your home with a fiberglass pool is super rewarding in terms of family time spent together, relaxing, and even getting more fit.
+However, this will be a challenging project for you to stomach if you are a person who takes great pride in perfect grass.
+We ask for you to keep the end goal in mind and bear with us during the whole “destroying part.”
 Your new pool will be worth it!

-If you live in and around Louisville, Ky or Prospect, KY and you want an in-ground swimming pool, fiberglass or gunite, contact me.
+Contact us if you live in and around Louisville, Ky, or Prospect, KY, and want an in-ground swimming pool.
 We would be delighted to speak with you and evaluate your backyard.
 The best way to contact us is by clicking the bright yellow “Contact Us” button on my website.